 But, as I said, I digress.

 My career was set.
-I would do first year law, followed by a summer co-op.
-Then, over the course of four and a half years, I would alternate school and co-op, and would graduate with a dual degree — an MPA and a full LLB.
-Since the LLB requirements are set by the Law Society, not the school, there was no “savings” in time for the law degree.
+I would do first-year law, followed by a summer co-op.
+Then, over the course of four and a half years, I would alternate school and co-op and would graduate with a dual degree — an MPA and a full LLB.
+Since the LLB requirements are set by the Law Society, not the school, there were no “savings” in time for the law degree.
 They just accepted some transfer credits from law to Public Admin, and you got two degrees.
 Plus all the co-op experience.
 And co-op income.
-A great, well-thought out, logical career path.
+A great, well-thought-out, logical career path.

 But I got a co-op job after about six interviews.
 They liked my law school stuff, and were intrigued by my future public admin side, but they REALLY liked that I also had computer skills.
 Really?
 That’s what they were hiring me for?
 Okay, why not.
 It’s a JOB.
 Take it.

 i.
 Law Co-op student — This was my first real career-track job.
 I was hired by the Ministry of Education in B.C., and between being hired and actually starting, there was an election.
 And the Ministry became the Ministery of Education and Ministry responsible for Multiculturalism and Human Rights.
 I was working in the legislation and policy section, and nobody had ANY idea what those other responsibilities would mean.
 It didn’t affect my job though, at least not initially.

 My job, for the most part, was to review and summarize legal cases that pertained to education in the province.
 Any case at any level that involved teachers, students, schools, principals, janitors, books, curriculum, etc. They wanted to build an internal database of one-page case summaries (i.e. backgrounders, although I didn’t know the term then) that they could use to brief Ministers, senior officials, etc. The issue, summary/background, outcome and case citation.
 It was AWESOME.
 I could see the point.
 I could see how they would use it.